-To evaluate our method, we first measure its forecasting ability by conducting one month ahead point forecasts and computing the mean squared cumulative forecast error (MSFE).
+To evaluate our method, we first measure its forecasting ability by conducting one-month-ahead point forecasts and computing the mean squared (absolute) cumulative forecast error (MSFE and MAFE).
 The analysis is done by cutting the data in half, training the methods using the first half of the data from 1965/2 to 1987/3.
-We then sequentially update the forecasts through the second half from 1987/7 to 2011/1, updating and rerunning estimation to produce 1-month ahead forecasts every time we observe a new data at each t (using data from 1:t to forecast t+1 for t=1:T-1, where t = 1 is 1965/2, and t = T - 1 is 2010/4).
-Namely, we refit the full MCMC analysis (with 500 MCMC iterations and 100 burn-in) of each model to define the posterior based on $y{1:t}$ and to obtain forecasts $f{t+1} = \mathbf{x}'{t+1}\mathbf{a}{t+1}$ (using the notation from Section 3).
+We then sequentially update the forecasts through the second half from 1987/4 to 2011/1, updating and rerunning estimation to produce 1-month ahead forecasts every time we observe a new data point (using data from 1:t to forecast t+1 for t=1:T-1, where t=1 is 1965/2, and t=T-1 is 2010/4).
+Namely, we refit the full MCMC analysis (with 500 MCMC iterations and 100 burn-in) for each model to define the posterior based on $y{1:t}$ and to obtain forecasts $f{t+1} = x'{t+1}a{t+1}$ (using the notation from Section 3).
 We use conditional forecast densities as explained in the next paragraph.
 For Dynamic EMVS, we replace posterior means with modes in the forecast calculations.
-Out-of-sample forecasting is thus conducted and evaluated in a way that no future information is used to analyze and evaluate the results.
-At the end of the analysis (2011/1), we estimate the retrospective coefficients throughout 1965/2 to 2011/1 in order to infer on the recovered signals, given all the data used in the analysis.
-As with Section 7, we compare DSS against the full DLM, null DLM (only intercept) and LASSO (expanding window).
-For DSS, we use multiple hyperparameters to discern which combination produces best forecasts.
-The initial condition for the SV variance is $1/v_0 \sim G(n_0/2, d_0/2)$ with $n_0 = 1$ and $d_0 = 1$.
-The discount factor is set to 0.9.
+Out-of-sample forecasting is thus conducted in a way that no future information is used to analyze and evaluate the results.
+At the end of the analysis (2011/1), we estimate the retrospective coefficients using the entire dataset to glean insights into the recovered signals.
+As